Urías pitches Dodgers past Seattle 7-1 for back-to-back wins - WHIZ News

 The Mariners are thrilled to say goodbye to Urías, who is 2-0 against Seattle this season with 17 strikeouts and just three hits allowed over 14 innings.

-Mookie Betts got the game’s first hit with a two-out double in the third, but the Dodgers didn’t rally until Justin Turner and Muncy opened the fourth with walks.
+“Certainly we struggled against Urías,” Seattle manager Scott Servais said.
+“He’s tough.
+He has our number.
+We didn’t do much against him at all.”

-Beaty eventually drove them both home with a bases-loaded double to right, chasing Dunn.
-The Dodgers’ versatile backup has 14 RBIs in his seven May starts, and he’s 5 for 7 with 11 RBIs this season with the bases loaded.
+After Justin Turner and Muncy opened the fourth with walks, Beaty eventually drove them both home with a bases-loaded double to right, chasing Dunn.
+Beaty has 14 RBIs in his seven May starts.

+“They’re the World Series champions for a reason,” Dunn said.
+“One through nine, they’re a good lineup.
+They do a really good job picking out what they want to hit. … I don’t think I threw the ball terrible, (but) they make you pay when you fall behind counts and get in their counts.”

 Ty France poked a one-out single through the left side to break up Urías’ perfect game bid in the fifth, and he scored on Moore’s short single.